How do I join the Flying Irish?

 If you would like to receive the weekly email that covers everything that’s going on for the Flying Irish and be up to date on the latest news you just have to put your email address down when you sign the membership application (waiver) when you go to your first run.
 If you have already joined and are not receiving the weekly email please check your spam mail folder.
-Also, you can check the email that is listed for you on the weekly attendance sheets.
-If it is missing or incorrect you can provide the updated one in the space provided.
+You can update your email any time you check in for a run.

 Can I run at a different time and have my run counted?

 We love having everyone run as a group as that is one of the things that makes the Flying Irish special.
-Even though we want to see our members run outside of our weekly Club run we unfortunately can only count a run as being a Club run when you sign-in on our weekly attendance sheet.
+Even though we want to see our members run outside of our weekly Club run we unfortunately can only count a run as being a Club run when you sign-in at the weekly run.